 For instance, notice in the example below that the Yahoo and Bing search volume for each query is about the same all the way down the column, until you get to the last query – “tennis shoes.”
 For “tennis shoes,” Yahoo sees 30,000 more searches per month than Bing; even thinking relatively, that is a pretty significant jump.
 Anomalies like this are great clues that offer even more insight into who is using the keyword phrase, and accordingly, what kind of traffic a first page ranking for that phrase would attract.
 In this case I see a disproportionate amount of people using Yahoo to search for this query, so I think: “People who prefer to search using Yahoo, also prefer to use this keyword phrase.
 How can I use Yahoo demographic statistics to learn more about the type of people using this phrase?”

 Explore More Free SEO Tools

 The free KSP tool is a free-forever keyword research tool.
 If you like it, please bookmark this blog post and run the tool as many times as you want, with as many keywords as you want.
 There is no limit; you can enter a million keywords as long as you enter them 12 at a time.
-You can also find this tool embedded within the keyword selection step of our SEO tutorial.
+You can also find this tool embedded within the keyword selection step of our SEO Guide.

 If you like free SEO tools, keep an eye on the blog as we’ll be highlighting Bruce Clay, Inc. tools regularly as part of Free SEO Tool Tuesday.
-Or, if you want more free SEO tools right this very instant, you can see all 10 of our free SEO tools embedded within our SEO tutorial right now.
+Or, if you want more free SEO tools right this very instant, you can see all 10 of our free SEO tools embedded within our SEO Guide right now.
 They’re all free, all the time, no exceptions.
 (Did we mention free?
 Just checking.)